-This raspberry banana protein smoothie is packed full of protein and fibre and makes the perfect balanced breakfast or snack to fuel up pre or post-workout!
+This raspberry banana protein smoothie is packed full of protein and fiber and makes the perfect balanced breakfast or snack to fuel up pre or post-workout!
 Made without yogurt, but still super creamy and delicious! {Gluten-free, vegan, and paleo-friendly}

 Table of Contents

-You can either drink it from a glass or pour it into a bowl and serve it up as a smoothie bowl topped with fresh raspberries, a sprinkle of chia seeds, coconut or granola.
+Its thick and creamy texture, along with the protein and fiber content, also makes it super filling!
+You can either drink it from a glass or pour it into a bowl and serve it up as a smoothie bowl with all the fixings.
 The options are endless!

 Ingredient Notes